Let's learn how to grow cauliflower from seed in your garden. Cauliflower likes cool weather so grow it in early spring and late fall.

 Firm the soil gently around the roots and water well.
 That first watering helps settle the soil around the roots and removes air pockets.
 You can add a light mulch right away to keep the soil moist.

-Mulch is your best friend in Texas gardening.
+Mulch is your best friend in Texas gardening when you grow cauliflower or just about anything.
 A 2–3 inch layer of straw, shredded leaves, or pine needles around each plant helps keep the soil cool, holds moisture, and cuts down on weeds.

 Cauliflower needs steady moisture.
 The soil should stay evenly damp, not bone dry and not soggy.
 In most Texas gardens, that means watering deeply 1–3 times a week, depending on rainfall, soil type, and wind.